cloudnative-pg/cloudnative-pg/docs/src/security.md

 [network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/)
 to enable/disable inbound and outbound network access at IP and TCP level.

+!!!
+Important
+    The operator needs to communicate to each instance on TCP port 8000 to get information about the status of the PostgreSQL server.
+Make sure you keep this in mind in case you add any network policy.

 Network policies are beyond the scope of this document.
 Please refer to the ["Network policies"](https://kubernetes.io/docs/concepts/services-networking/network-policies/) section of the Kubernetes documentation for further information.